 Ketosis and Weight Loss

 Weight loss on low carb is fairly fast when you first begin restricting carbohydrates because you’re using up your carbohydrate stores in the liver.
-Once those stores empty, the pace slows to a more typical rate of speed, but fat loss usually doesn’t stop.
+Once those stores empty, your weight-loss pace slows to a more typical rate of speed, but fat loss usually doesn’t stop.
 The state of Ketosis causes you to eat less.
-You go into a caloric deficit without having to count calories, you feel great because you’re eating nutrient dense foods and easily burning fats for energy, and you quickly discover that a low-carb diet lives up to its reputation.
+You go into a caloric deficit without having to count calories.
+You feel great because you’re eating nutrient dense foods and easily burning fats for energy, and you quickly discover that a low-carb diet lives up to its reputation.

 So what goes wrong?
 How can you be in Ketosis but not lose weight?
 There are several reasons why Ketosis and weight loss do not always go hand-in-hand.
 Some of those reasons have to do with the myths surrounding the state of Ketosis, but not always.
 There can be legitimate reasons why effective weight loss on low carb is more difficult for you, than for others.